 From time to time, organisations are asked to give references for current or former employees, or they request references from others to find out more about prospective employees.

 When recruiting new employees, most employers will want to make a job offer expressly conditional upon receipt of satisfactory references.
-To avoid disputes, the employer must make it absolutely clear to the prospective employee in any offer letter that his employment is conditional upon receipt of a satisfactory reference.
+To avoid disputes, the employer must make it absolutely clear to the prospective employee in any offer letter that their employment is conditional upon receipt of a satisfactory reference.
 Ideally, the employer should also make it clear that it is for the employer alone to determine what is "satisfactory".

 Generally speaking, employers are not under a duty to provide a reference for a current or former employee, so if they don't want to provide a reference they usually won't have to.
 However, employers should adopt a consistent reference policy to avoid discrimination claims or breaching the reciprocal duty of trust and confidence.